 For example, mitragynine, a stimulant, is more prevalent in energizing strains.
 Unfortunately, since isorhynchophylline doesn’t lead to any apparent effects, it’s hard to say which strains contain higher amounts of it.

-Although isorhynchophylline doesn’t produce noticeable or psychoactive effects, it is quite bioactive.
-There are three primary uses for isorhynchophylline, all of which are backed by preliminary research.
+Although isorhynchophylline doesn’t produce noticeable or psychoactive effects, it is pretty bioactive.
+There are three primary uses for isorhynchophylline, all backed by preliminary research.
 We’ll discuss these potential benefits below.

 Like many other kratom alkaloids, isorhynchophylline is a neuroprotectant and can help treat cerebral ischemia and other neurodegenerative diseases .